Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 You should follow a few general guidelines regarding pricing and access to pay-per-view content.

 • Make the access longer than the content: If the content is two hours long, give people at least four hours to view the content.
 Access should be at least double the run time of the video.
-That way, if a viewer has technical issues regarding the content or gets interpreted and has to return to the content, the access is long enough to allow for that.
+That way, if a viewer has technical issues regarding the content or gets interrupted and has to return to the content, the access is long enough to allow for that.

 • Be clear about access time: Second, you must be clear about how long someone has access to the content.
-It should be easy for your viewers to know what they purchase when they can access it, and how long that access will last.
+It should be easy for your viewers to know what they purchase when they can access it and how long that access will last.

 • Compare pricing: Third, you should research your competitors and make sure that your pricing is competitive and offers a higher value.